 Hardship distributions.
-You may withdraw money from amounts that are invested with TIAA on account of financial hardship if you satisfy certain conditions, subject to any rules and conditions set forth in the investment arrangements.
+You may withdraw money on account of financial hardship if you satisfy certain conditions, subject to any rules and conditions set forth in the investment arrangements.
 This hardship distribution is not in addition to your other benefits and will therefore reduce the value of the benefits you will receive upon termination of employment or other event entitling you to distribution of your account balance.
-You may not receive a hardship distribution from your qualified nonelective contribution account, your matching contribution account or your nonelective contribution account, if any.
+You may not receive a hardship distribution from your safe harbor matching contribution, nonelective contribution, or qualified nonelective contribution account, if any.
 Hardship distributions may not be made from any amounts that are invested with an investment vendor other than TIAA.
 If needed, and if permitted by the terms of the investment arrangement with a frozen investment vendor, you may transfer amounts that are invested with a frozen investment vendor to your accounts under TIAA in order to obtain a hardship distribution of those amounts.
 See the Plan Administrator for further details.